The walking track to Herjólfsdalur – The Valley of Magic

 This handy interactive map shows the walking route from Sprangan up and around the Herjólfsdalur ridge.
 You can click on the icons for pictures of the stunning views along the way.

-Note: The map looks a bit distorted because of the steepness of Herjólfsdalur 😉 but you will see more details of the track when you zoom in closer on each section.
-Or see the pictures further up in this post.
+Note: The map looks a bit distorted because of the steepness of Herjólfsdalur, but you will see more details of the track when you zoom in closer on each section.
+The pictures further up in this post will give you an idea what it looks like.

 The intimidating steepness of Blátindur.